taaden/Streamers/README.md

     They publish the source data and the code for the transformations they applied.

 #### Questions we wish to answer
-   * What is the trend of  average land temperature in United States
+   * What is the trends of  average land temperature in United States
-   * Is there any evidence of increase land temperature from United States Dataset
+   * Is there any evidence of increase land temperature(global warming) from United States Dataset
-   * What is acuracy and precision of the model
+   * What is accuracy and precision of the model